A Review of the Best Pulse Oximeters for Hospitals

 Masimo Rad-67 Pulse CO-Oximeter is a two-in-one handheld pulse oximeter for measuring oxygen saturation (SpO2) and total hemoglobin (SpHb).
 This device offers Next Generation SpHb technology spot-check monitoring when coupled with the rainbow® DCI®-mini sensor.

-Rad-67 is portable, making it suitable for spot-checking in emergency rooms, ambulances, pre- and post-surgery settings, homes, rehabilitation, and physicians’ offices.
+Rad-67 is portable, making it suitable for spot-checking in emergency rooms, ambulances, pre- and post-surgery settings, homes, rehabilitation, and doctor’s offices.
 It measures four critical health parameters: total hemoglobin, oxygen saturation, pulse rate (PR), and perfusion index (Pi).

-It’s good to note that SpHb levels are optional and available when you use compatible sensors with Next Generation SpHb technology.
+It’s imporatnt to note that SpHb levels are optional and available when you use compatible sensors with Next Generation SpHb technology.
 Its SpHb is not recommended for pregnant, pediatric, or patients with renal disease.

-Product Specifications:
+Product Specifications

 • SpO2 Accuracy Range: 70%–100%